 Court Records are public records and available to anyone.
 These records include a case file that includes a docket and any of the filings and documents filed in your court case.
 You are able to access the court records online, or at Clerk of Court office in the jurisdiction where the case was filed.

 Each state keeps a record of someone’s criminal history.
 These online databases are linked together and you can track criminal backgrounds from any other state.
-You are able to go to courthouse and inquire, or check the website.
+You are able to go to courthouse and inquire in person, or you can check the website.
 It helps to know the county, and if the crime was in a completely different state, you may have to pay for a more complete search.

 A criminal records search you will be able to get a report detailing any arrests, charges, or convictions that may be on a person’s record for any crimes they may have committed, which could include: